OlympusDAO/olympus-protocol-metrics-subgraph/docs/robinhood-mellow-integration.md

 existing behavior is unchanged.
 Existing effect-cache entries from any earlier experimental deployment must not be reused if they contain error-derived zeroes.

-Archive-backed baseline replay, authenticated HyperSync ingestion and deployed publisher readback remain outstanding.
-This evidence does not clear those gates.
+Archive-backed baseline replay and authenticated HyperSync event retrieval are verified.
+Native local HyperSync replay and deployed publisher readback remain operational gates; this evidence does not claim production indexing or publication.